Old Pop in an Oak

-"Old Pop in an Oak" is a song recorded by Swedish band Rednex, released in 1994 as the second single from their debut album, Sex & Violins (1995).
-It reached number-one in many countries, including Austria, Belgium, Denmark, Finland, and Sweden.
+"Old Pop in an Oak" is a song recorded by Swedish band Rednex, released in 1994 by Jive and Zomba as the second single from their debut album, Sex & Violins (1995).
+Lead vocals are by Göran Danielsson and Annika Ljungberg, and it was both written and produced by Pat Reiniz (a.k.a.
+Patrick Edenberg).
+The song reached number-one in many countries, including Austria, Belgium, Denmark, Finland, and Sweden.
 In the UK, it peaked at number 12.

+Composition

+When asked about the similarities between the band's first single "Cotton Eye Joe" and "Old Pop in an Oak", singer Annika Ljungberg (a.k.a.
+Mary Joe in Rednex) told in an 1995 interview, "The two melodies are completely different!
+The only thing that is similar is that techno beat but if you took that away and played it acoustically with violins and a banjo, then you can hear there's a very big difference.
+They are totally different songs, different stories.
+'Cotton Eye Joe' was an old, trad song.
+But 'Old Pop in an Oak' is a whole new, original song that we dedicated to an old man in our village."

 Chart performance

-Like its predecessor, "Pop in an Oak" was very successful on the charts in Europe, remaining one of the group's biggest hits to date.
-It peaked at number-one in Austria, Denmark, Finland, Norway and Sweden.
-Additionally, the single made it to the top 10 also in Belgium, Germany, Iceland, the Netherlands, Scotland and Switzerland, as well as on the Eurochart Hot 100, where it reached number two.
-In the United Kingdom, "Old Pop in an Oak" soared to number 12 in its first week at the UK Singles Chart, on March 19, 1995.
-In France, it was a top 50 hit.
+Like its predecessor, "Old Pop in an Oak" was very successful on the charts across Europe, remaining one of the group's biggest hits.
+It peaked at number-one in Austria (10 weeks), Denmark (4 weeks), Finland (5 weeks), Norway (6 weeks) and Sweden (6 weeks).
+Additionally, the single entered the top 10 also in Belgium (2), Germany (2), Iceland (6), the Netherlands (6), Scotland (8) and Switzerland (2), as well as on the Eurochart Hot 100, where it reached number two.
+In these countries, it was kept from the number-one position by The Cranberries' "Zombie" (in Belgium), Vangelis' "Conquest of Paradise" (in Germany) and Rednex' own "Cotton Eye Joe" (in Switzerland).
+In the UK, "Old Pop in an Oak" debuted and peaked at number 12 in its first week at the UK Singles Chart, on March 19, 1995.
+It spent nine weeks within the UK Top 100.
+In France, it was a top-50 hit.
 Outside Europe, the single peaked at number seven in New Zealand, number 17 on the RPM Dance/Urban chart and number 53 on the RPM Top Singles chart in Canada, and number 70 in Australia.

-It earned a gold record in Switzerland and a platinum record in Austria, Germany and Norway.
+"Old Pop in an Oak" earned a gold record in Switzerland (25,000) and a platinum record in Austria (50,000), Germany (500,000) and Norway.